-The Economic Policy, Research and Statistics department (EPRS) is the primary economic information and resource centre of the Bank.
+The Research department is the primary economic information and resource centre of the Bank.
 It compiles, produces and disseminates economic statistics for the major sectors of the economy.
 It is tasked with conducting applied economic research in order to provide effective policy advice in the pursuit of economic development and economic management in Eswatini.

 Divisions